 Call for U-Engage Course Proposals

-Every winter term, U-Engage Advisory Group solicits applications from faculty and professional staff to serve as instructors for the approximately 35 sections of the U-Engage first year student transition/orientation course to be offered the following Fall term.
+Every winter term, the U-Engage Advisory Group solicits applications from faculty and professional staff to serve as instructors for the approximately 35 sections of the U-Engage first year student transition/orientation course to be offered the following Fall term.
 U-Engage sections are two-credit, A-F graded, interactive classes of approximately 25 first year students.

 U-Engage instructors design their classes around a real-world problem or compelling question in their area of expertise, research or passion.
 Our U-Engage shared learning outcomes (see below) and assignments are used across all course sections and should help guide your course design.

 U-Engage Learning Outcomes

 Read the learning outcomes and the philosophy behind them.
 Reviewing them will be highly beneficial when it comes to completing your course proposal.